H2Ohio and GLRI Projects

 Click here to see monthly updates.

 Staging areas were established for each of the two island areas: a gravel lot downstream from the Maumee River Yacht Club for work at the Delaware/Horseshoe Islands and the lower level of the public boat launch parking lot for work at Clark Island.
-Construction of the temporary construction causeways began the second week of January 2024.
-The two causeways will connect the shoreline to the island areas to allow construction equipment to access the island improvement areas.
-They will have culverts to allow for water flow and fish passage.
+Two temporary construction causeways were installed to connect the shoreline to the island areas to allow construction equipment to access the island improvement areas.
+They have culverts to allow for water flow and fish passage.
 The public is not allowed to use the causeways for any purpose.
+The causeways are anticipated to be fully removed by summer 2025.

 The Toledo-Lucas County Port Authority is leading this effort in partnership with the City of Toledo, with significant input from the Ohio Department of Natural Resources (ODNR) and Ohio Environmental Protection Agency (Ohio EPA), and with support from the Maumee Area of Concern (AOC) Advisory Committee (MAAC).

-The Port Authority received funding from the H2Ohio program and Great Lakes Restoration Initiative (GLRI) to complete this construction and the previous engineering, design, and permit preparation activities.
-While both projects offer nutrient reduction and habitat improvements, plans for H2Ohio-funded activities focus primarily on nutrient reduction through sediment settlement and plant uptake and GLRI-funded planning activities focus primarily on improving habitat for fish and benthos (small organisms that live on the river bottom).
+The Port Authority received funding from the H2Ohio program and US EPA Great Lakes Restoration Initiative (GLRI) to complete this construction and the previous engineering, design, and permit preparation activities.
+While both projects offer nutrient reduction and habitat improvements, plans for H2Ohio-funded activities focused primarily on nutrient reduction through sediment settlement and plant uptake and GLRI-funded planning activities focused primarily on improving habitat for fish and benthos (small organisms that live on the river bottom).

 The engineering, design, and construction planning activities were finalized in June 2023 and reflect significant stakeholder input gathered through discussions with more than 100 individuals during small meetings and public open house sessions.
 Plans were completed under the direction of the collaborating agencies and were led by engineers and scientists at Verdantas (formerly Hull & Associates, LLC), with input from several specialists, including modeling experts at LimnoTech and biologists at the University of Toledo.